melix/gradle-wasm-plugin/README.md

 The core modules are:

 - `wasm-base-tasks` is a support library providing the base tasks which support WASM binaries
-- `wasmer-utils` is a helper library which makes it more convenient to call wasmer Java, in particular handling memory
+- `wasm-invoker` is a helper library which abstracts the WASM runtime, which can be either wasmer or GraalVM

 An annotation processor consists of 2 modules: